CRN Digital Talk Radio Networks: History

 CRN was founded in 1983 as Cable Radio Network to provide commercial radio programming to local cable television systems.
 CRN founder Michael Horn (who, at the time, was an on-air personality at Los Angeles’ KFI AM) read an article in the trade publication Radio & Records that mentioned Los Angeles radio station KMET earned ratings points in the Phoenix market.
 Horn learned KMET was the audio source for a channel on a local cable system in Phoenix.

 Horn brought the radio-on-television idea to San Fernando Valley cable provider King Cable, where he soon programmed a country music channel.
 Seeking a more mass appeal, Horn changed the channel's format to oldies music.
-Two other cable systems – Valley Cable and Falcon Cable – then became interested and was used on a few Electronic Program Guides across America.
+Two other cable systems – Valley Cable and Falcon Cable – then became interested and CRN was then used on a few Electronic Program Guides across America.

 Broadcast hookups were initially conducted through phone lines before the method became cost prohibitive.
 Horn invested more money and switched to satellite transmission.
 A branding change from "Cable Radio Network" to "CRN Networks" eventually followed.

 Noncommercial music channels from companies such as Digital Planet and DMX eventually were picked up by cable providers.
 Instead of competing with them, Horn switched CRN's programming to a talk radio platform.
 CRN Networks then became "CRN Talk" and, in 2007, "CRN Digital Talk Radio".
 The company's legal name remains Cable Radio Networks, Inc.

 Horn commissioned a company that worked with Arbitron (now Nielsen Audio) to determine CRN's listenership.
 Results indicated that CRN shared a similar-size audience as MSNBC, Cinemax, and Fox Sports.

 In 2013, CRN Digital Talk Radio Launched CRN Digital Magazine, its own online magazine (no association with CRN Magazine) featuring lifestyle and entertainment stories written by CRN personalities.